hydrogen2oxygen/Se/README.md

 ```

 ## Planned features
+- Block an automation if preconditions was not fulfilled or if assert was false
 - Generate HTML protocol for all tests
 - Create a INDEX inside the protocol and a overview of all fails and success
 - Online Server Application that (re)runs tests delivered inside a jar file (by syncing a git repo with JGit)